 Marijuana Business Daily projects New Jersey’s adult-use market will generate $850 million-$950 million in annual retail sales by 2024.

-New Jersey Medical Marijuana
+Medical Marijuana Stuff

 On January 18, 2010, the New Jersey Compassionate Use Medical Marijuana Act was signed by Gov. Jon Corzine, legalizing marijuana for medical use.
 The law was overturned when Gov. Chris Christie became governor the next day.